Marshals of the Soviet Union

-As in the above parade cap, the embroidery is done in gilt wire, although with a simpler pattern.
-In fact, this pattern of 7 oak leaves per side is unique to the M69 Marshals' gray walking out cap.
+As in the above parade cap, the embroidery is done in gilt wire, depicting a pattern of 14 oak leaves and 8 acorns (compare this to the pattern on the service cap discussed below).

-Other than the band embroidery, the remainder of the cap is the same as for an Army general.
-It is made of light gray cloth with red band and piping, with officer's gold cords held in place by two gold colored buttons cast with the Great Seal of the USSR.
+Other than the band embroidery, the cap is identical to that worn by Army generals.
+This consists of a light gray cloth crown, red band and piping, and officer's gold cords held in place by two gold colored buttons cast with the Great Seal of the USSR.
 The visor has a patent leather top covered underneath with black cloth.
-Lining is dark gray silk while the sweat band is kid leather pierced with a red ribbon.

 underneath with black cloth.

-See my Army 1970-1991 page for a picture of a junior officers' cap of this type.
-Air Force officer caps of this model had, as to be expected, azure-colored bands and Air Force cockades and wings.
+See my Army 1969-1991 page for a picture of a junior officers' cap of this type.
+Air Force officer caps of this model had, as to be expected, azure-colored bands with Air Force cockades and wings.